Connecticut College Collection Development Policy

 In general, the library will only pay for one journal or periodical format (print or electronic); the library would only maintain subscriptions to both formats if electronic access is included as part of a print subscription, or vice versa.
 The preferred format for academic journals is electronic; print will only be chosen when specifically requested by faculty and approved by the serials librarian.
 The most common reason for the choice of a paper subscription would be when an electronic version diminishes the ability to access and read the content.
 Further, the library may opt for paper subscriptions to consumer-oriented journals because they can be browsed and read with greater ease.

 Many journal subscriptions are licensed as part of large package deals with vendors, i.e., not at the title level but as a package of titles.
-While such packages have enabled access to a broader of materials, the packages are costly, and the library has been challenged to continue these subscriptions given tight budgets.
+While such packages have enabled access to a broader range of materials, the packages are costly, and the library has been challenged to continue these subscriptions given tight budgets.
 Any consideration of further licensing of journal packages is subject to the highest levels of scrutiny, as outlined in the process below (see section d, “Acquisition Process”).
-At minimum, package acquisitions must be approved by the director of collections and serials librarian, and be reviewed by the faculty I.S.
-Committee members.

 In addition to packages that are directly purchased, the library makes a considerable amount of journal content available through its database resources and through its Primo interface.